Location: Harbin Polarland

 Malygin (male).
 Born in Leningradsky Zoopark, Saint Petersburg, Russia 29 November 2002.
 Arrived 18 June 2004.

-THe entire site covers around 16 hectares (40 acres) and is owned and operated by the Dalian Sun Asia Tourism Holding Co.
+Opened in 2006 the entire site covers around 16 hectares (40 acres) and is owned and operated by the Dalian Sun Asia Tourism Holding Co.
 Ltd. who also own and operate Sun Asia Ocean Polar World.
+Harbin Polarland calls itself “the world’s first polar performing arts amusement park”.

 The two bears on display are siblings, two of triplets, the third being Sedov, now in Gelendzhik Safari Park, Russia.